Let’s cut to the chase and see if your favorite videos and artists made it to the top 22. (Last updated: November 28, 2019)

 16. Dark Horse.
 2.7 billion views.

-The video was directed by Californian Matthew Cullen.
-Matthew has said that she knew she wanted something Egyptian -part of the reasoning behind it was that Juicy is from Memphis in the U.S. and Egypt has a city called Memphis.
+Californian Matthew Cullen directed the video.
+Matthew has said that Katy wanted something Egyptian.
+Part of the reasoning behind it was that Juicy is from Memphis in the U.S., and Egypt has a city called Memphis.
 So Matthew went into research mode to understand some of the symbolism and history of Ancient Egypt.